WizardOfAus/The-Ultimate-Design-Resource-Go-To/Beautiful Stuff/Things To Read - Interesting Stuff!.md

 ***

+Paolo Antonelli - IKEA - affordability

+Chris Bangel (BMW, Rolls Royce) - cars have one face that is shown - they are like 'avatars' of your personality - who you are

-The stories of objects - Hella Jongerius - "My dad always used to sit on this chair... you want to inherit this chair/memory"
+The stories of objects - Hella Jongerius - "My dad always used to sit on this chair... you want to inherit this chair/memory" e.g. sewing on buttons for a sofa for Vitra, not imperfection but "adding crafted details"...
+"I always want to show multiple layers in a product, it is like a puzzle to try create an individual element in the industrial product.. it makes it feel like the attention is paid to the human"

+Karim Rashid - "prince of plastic" - "design is about mass production" - using industry to produce serialised goods... change the goods for design to have an impact on them